TabClustPFN: A Prior-Fitted Network for Tabular Data Clustering: Empirical results

 \section{Empirical results}

 We evaluate the performance of our pretrained TabClustPFN on both unseen synthetic datasets and a curated real-world benchmark.
 We first describe the baseline methods and the evaluation metric.

-\textbf{Baselines for comparison}.
+\textbf{Baselines}.
 We evaluate \ours{} against a wide range of classical and modern clustering algorithms, covering scenarios with known and unknown cluster numbers.
 This includes all methods available in \texttt{scikit-learn} at the time of writing, as well as two PFN-based approaches: ZEUS+X~\citep{marszaek2025zeus} and T+X~\citep{li2025clustering}, where X denotes a classical clustering method used in an intermediate step.
 A full list of method names and their acronyms used in the results is provided in App.~\ref{app:baselines}.
 Methods marked with $^{*}$ indicate oracle knowledge of the cluster number, while those with $^{+}$ select it by maximizing the silhouette score.
-Methods without a suffix infer the number of clusters automatically.
-We exclude Cluster-PFN~\citep{bhaskaran2025transformer} as the pretrained model is not publicly available.
+Methods without a suffix infer the number of clusters automatically. \emph{We exclude Cluster-PFN~\citep{bhaskaran2025transformer} due to its different setting and instead compare it within its intended regime in App.~\ref{app:cluster-pfn}}.
+Cluster-PFN is not even comparable to GMM when $D\geq 3$.
 This results in $13$ baselines with known $K$ and $18$ with selected $K$.

 \textbf{Performance metric}.
 We assess clustering quality using standard metrics: ARI and Normalized Mutual Information (NMI).
 Because raw ARI and NMI values can vary substantially across datasets, we report rank-based metrics in the main text.
-Each method is ranked independently on each dataset, and the median rank is reported.
-When the cluster number is unknown, we additionally evaluate cluster cardinality estimation using the mean absolute error ($k$-MAE) between the predicted and true cluster number.
+Each method is ranked independently per dataset, and we report the median and IQR of the ranks.
+We use median (IQR) rather than mean (std) for robustness to outliers.
+When the cluster number is unknown, we additionally evaluate cluster cardinality estimation using the median absolute error ($k$-MAE) between the predicted and true cluster number.
 Other metrics, including median ARI and NMI values, are provided in App.~\ref{app:median_ari_nmi_group_by_difficulty}.